mlalpha/Portable-AR-Sandbox/README.md

 1. PointCloud.java - Using color to indicate the depth distance.
 Linear interpolation for x-axis.
 Data size control.

-2. Points.java - A Point primitive for Rajawali.
+2. Points.java -

-3. FrustumAxes.java
+3. FrustumAxes.java -

-4. Grid.java
+4. Grid.java -

 5. PointCloudActivity.java - A Main Activity of application to connect Tango service and collect the point cloud data to OPEN GL.
 Setup RajawaliRednerer.
+Calculate the average depth distance

 6. PointCloudRajawaliRenderer.java - Rendering point cloud data